Knitter/codices-fx/README.md

 # License

-Codices is licensed under the MIT Open Source license.
+Codices is licensed under the MIT license.
 Please check the [LICENSE.txt](https://raw.githubusercontent.com/Knitter/codices-fx/main/LICENSE) file for more information.